 Most of the time, it is seen that people suffering from mental illness want to be heard.
 Listening may sound like a small thing to do, but in many cases, it can have a tremendous effect.
 Even for a person without any mental health issue, under a stressful situation, being heard can give the kind of relief that an intervention would give.
 Skills needed:

-- Verbal and non-verbal gestures of listening are needed.
-When the person is telling you about their difficulty, the aider has to give verbal cues (such as “hmm” “yes” “ok”) and non-verbal cues (such as nodding, leaning forward) that shows the aider is paying attention.
+- Verbal and non-verbal gestures of listening are needed- When the person is telling you about their difficulty, you are required to give verbal cues (such as “hmm” “yes” or “ok”) and non-verbal cues (such as nodding or leaning forward) that indicate that you are paying attention.

-- Listening empathetically and not judgementally.
-While listening the aider has to keep aside any kind of judgments about the person or their situation.
-They must instead listen empathetically, putting oneself in the place of the other, trying to understand their pain through their eyes.
+- Listening empathetically and not judgementally- While listening you have to keep aside any kind of judgments about the person or their situation.
+It is important to listen empathetically, putting yourself in the place of the other, and trying to understand their struggles through their eyes.